 Vitamin K, which is also an essential vitamin for the body, is abundant in Shatavari.
 It is essential for maintaining cardiovascular health and preventing coronary heart disease.
 It also helps maintain the functions of the blood vessels in the mother and baby.

 Side-Effects of Shatavari

 To get the best benefits of Shatavari root during pregnancy, consume Shatavari kalpa granules as per the directions of your healthcare provider.
-The dosage is usually 1 to 2 teaspoons twice a day with milk, consumed for 2-4 months.
+The therapeutic dose may vary from person to person, so consult your doctor for the same.

 Shatavari is immensely helpful for lactating mothers.
 However, as it has positive as well as negative side-effects and it should be used only under the supervision of your doctor during pregnancy.